-- Article 90 (1) In drawing up or changing the rules of employment, the Employer shall ask the opinion of either a labor union organized by a majority of the Workers at the workplace concerned (in cases where such labor union exists), or a person representing a majority of the Workers (in cases where such union does not exist). - (2) In submitting the rules of employment pursuant to the provisions of the preceding Article, the Employer shall attach a document setting forth the opinion set forth in the preceding paragraph.
+- Article 90 (1) In drawing up or changing the rules of employment, the employer shall ask the opinion of either a labor union organized by a majority of the workers at the workplace concerned (in the case that such labor union is organized), or a person representing a majority of the workers (in the case that such labor union is not organized). - (2) In submitting the rules of employment pursuant to the provisions of the preceding Article, the employer shall attach a document setting forth the opinion set forth in the preceding paragraph.